-SECURITY is a significant concern in public places, resulting in an increased interest in surveillance.
+S ECURITY is a significant concern in public places, resulting in an increased interest in surveillance.
 Crowded places such as museums, markets, and airports are swarming with cameras.
 Sauron is a tool to further improve safety.
 Sauron allows security personnel to eavesdrop on individuals through the power of acoustic beamforming by simply identifying them in a video feed.

 Sauron consists of a microphone array and camera that interface with a computer.
-An operator is able to hover their cursor over an individual in a crowded environment and the system plays what that individual is saying.
+An operator will be able to click on an individual in a crowded environment and the system will play what that individual is saying.
 This system can be adapted to be useful in almost any situation where a voice needs to be isolated.
 For example, an operator might record a lecture and click on students in the audience who are asking questions.
 Another use case would be video editing.
 A cameraman might record something and then want to eliminate a distraction in the background.
-Although Sauron
+Although Sauron is meant to improve safety, it has other applications as well.